Marr Grounds: Recognition

 Grounds was given a residency at the Cité internationale des arts in Paris in 1977, followed by one in New York, for which he was given time off from his lecturing job at Sydney University.
 After the exhibition in Toronto in 1918, he had another short studio residency in New York, and then a year-long residency at the Künstlerhaus Bethanien in Berlin, Germany, thanks to a grant from the Visual Arts Board.

 Personal life

 He married artist Joan Grounds around 1966, but they divorced in the late 1970s.

 He met renowned Australian artist Bonita Ely, the mother of his daughter, in 1981 in Toronto.
 Their daughter was born in Berlin, but was able to acquire American citizenship.

-In 1987, he returned to the U.S. to live, in order to marry his "childhood sweetheart", but the relationship failed (according to Grounds, because he "couldn't handle" it, with her four kids from a previous marriage.

-He renounced is American citizenship in around 2005 as a form of protest.
-Until the end of his life, he regarded himself as a product of the 1960s.
+He renounced his American citizenship in around 2005.

-He said in a 2015 interview that he loved making art, but did not enjoy the social aspect of it; he would not even attend the opening of his first solo exhibition at Watters.
-He also said that he knew very little about his father and never really bonded with him.
-Their relationship was later described as "increasingly estranged", although it was a complicated one.

-After his father's death, he and his half-sister Victoria inherited his estate.

 Death and legacy

-He died in New South Wales on 25 March 2021, after living for some years on a property near Tanja, New South Wales, in a house with an environmental design reflecting his principles.
+He died on 25 March 2021, aged 90, after living for some years on a property near Tanja, New South Wales, in a house with an environmental design reflecting his principles.

-He had an impact as an innovative educator, during his career as lecturer in architecture.